Why would you receive a letter from a developer?

-This may be of their own doing, or it may be because their funder or insurer has asked told them they need to iron out any potential risks to the project.
-In such situations, the developer will want to check that their scheme will not cause you any loss of light, and if it is found that it will impact your property, they will want to rule out risk to their project, especially the risk of a potential injunction being pursued against them.
-If a loss of light to a certain level is found, they will normally wish to offer you some monetary compensation, to avoid you trying to pursue the injunction route.
+The letter may be of the developer’s own doing or because their funder or insurer told them they need to iron out any potential risks to the project.
+In such situations, the developer will want to check that their scheme will not cause you any loss of light.
+If it is found that it will impact your property, then in that case, they will want to rule out risk to their project, especially the risk of a potential injunction being pursued against them.
+If a loss of light to a certain level is found, they will typically wish to offer you some monetary compensation to avoid you trying to pursue the injunction route.

 The developers usually recognise that an offer of compensation to a neighbour may mean nothing to a layperson.
-As a neighbour, how do you know the developer’s surveyor has measured and modelled your property correctly?
+As a neighbour, how do you know the developer’s surveyor has correctly measured and modelled your property?
 How do you know they have modelled the proposed development correctly?
 Is the compensation figure offered fair and reasonable?
-Normally, a neighbour will have no idea what level of compensation might be reasonable or not.
+Typically, a neighbour will have no idea what level of compensation might be reasonable or not.

-It is for this reason that developers usually write to neighbours and offer to pay the reasonable fees for you the neighbour, for a surveyor of your choice, so that your appointed surveyor can do the necessary checks on your behalf, and report to you independently.
+For this reason, developers usually write to neighbours and offer to pay reasonable fees for a surveyor of their choice.
+This means your appointed surveyor can do the necessary checks on your behalf and report to you independently.
 We can do this for you.